 - increasing the fluid your child drinks and the amount of fibre in their diet can help prevent constipation

-- laxatives are often necessary - they work by softening the poo so it is easier to pass
+- laxatives are often necessary - they work by making the poo softer and easier to poo out

-- usually children need laxatives for months and sometimes years to manage the problem
+- children often need laxatives for months and sometimes years to manage the problem

 Your child may be constipated if they have some of the following:

-- no poos for 3 or more days
+- no poo for 3 or more days

 - pain or crying when having a poo

-- bright blood around the poo due to tears in the anal skin (anal fissures)
+- bright blood around the poo due to tears in the skin around the anus (anal fissures)

-- urinary tract infections, leaking urine (urine incontinence), and bedwetting - constipation can increase the risk of these
+- urinary tract infections, wetting pants (urine incontinence), bedwetting - constipation can increase the risk of these

 - soiling accidents (encopresis)